Thi3rryzz/sparta_ion/README.md

 Open Source Sparta ION
 =============
-There's a bunch of (Dutch) blog posts that go with this: (http://infant.tweakblogs.net/blog/cat/2875)
+There's a bunch of (Dutch) blog posts that go with this: (http://infant.tweakblogs.net/blog/cat/2875) (Awesome work InfantEudora)

 This repository contains the following: